scottjg/rails/guides/source/migrations.md

 There are other ways in which the above example could have gone badly.

-For example, imagine that Alice creates a migration that selectively updates the +description+ field on certain products.
-She runs the migration, commits the code, and then begins working on the next feature, which is to add a new column +fuzz+ to the products table.
+For example, imagine that Alice creates a migration that selectively updates the `description` field on certain products.
+She runs the migration, commits the code, and then begins working on the next feature, which is to add a new column `fuzz` to the products table.

-She creates two migrations for this new feature, one which adds the new column, and a second which selectively updates the +fuzz+ column based on other product attributes.
+She creates two migrations for this new feature, one which adds the new column, and a second which selectively updates the `fuzz` column based on other product attributes.

-These migrations run just fine, but when Bob comes back from his vacation and calls `rake db:migrate` to run all the outstanding migrations, he gets a subtle bug: The descriptions have defaults, and the +fuzz+ column is present, but +fuzz+ is nil on all products.
+These migrations run just fine, but when Bob comes back from his vacation and calls `rake db:migrate` to run all the outstanding migrations, he gets a subtle bug: The descriptions have defaults, and the `fuzz` column is present, but `fuzz` is nil on all products.

-The solution is again to use +Product.reset_column_information+ before referencing the Product model in a migration, ensuring the Active Record's knowledge of the table structure is current before manipulating data in those records.
+The solution is again to use `Product.reset_column_information` before referencing the Product model in a migration, ensuring the Active Record's knowledge of the table structure is current before manipulating data in those records.